fcityonline/esp01-webserver/README.md

-# 🌐 ESP-01 Based Web Server — Fcity Online
+# 🌐 ESP-01 Based Web Server — fcityonline

 This project uses the **ESP8266 ESP-01 Wi-Fi module** to host a **complete, responsive static website** locally via Wi-Fi.
 Designed to function as a low-cost, portable web server for professional branding, portfolios, or basic digital services pages.